DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Conclusion

-In future work, we plan to investigate how ICED performs in more complex environments.
-Our experiments show that unsupervised environment generation can be problematic, even in gridworlds, and the issues they face are bound to worsen when the environment parameter space has higher complexity and dimensionality.
-ICED possesses the ability of leveraging an existing dataset to inform its generative process, which we believe will be instrumental in scaling environment design techniques to practical applications.
-We are particularly interested in studying how ICED could leverage the large scale datasets of level parameters that have started to become available. \citet{OpenRooms} introduced a dataset of indoor environments geared towards robotics and embodied AI tasks, \citet{argoverse2} published city maps for autonomous driving and \citet{metabox, protein_meta_opt} have made public a dataset describing different protein docking scenarios.
-Level parameters remain costly to collect or prescribe manually, and thus these dataset are much smaller in size when compared to existing text or image datasets.
-In maximising the generalisation potential of a limited number of training environments, we hope that ICED will help scale up RL to new domains and in a cost-effective manner.
+In future work, we plan to investigate how DRED methods perform in more complex environments.
+Our experiments show that unsupervised environment generation can be problematic, even in gridworlds, and these issues are bound to worsen when the environment parameter space has higher complexity and dimensionality.
+DRED possesses the ability to leverage an existing dataset to inform its generative process, which we believe will be instrumental in scaling environment design techniques to practical applications.
+We are particularly interested in studying how DRED could leverage real world datasets of level parameters that have started to become available. \citet{OpenRooms} introduced a dataset of indoor environments geared towards robotics and embodied AI tasks, \citet{argoverse2} published city maps for autonomous driving while \citet{metabox,protein_meta_opt} published a dataset of protein docking problems.
+Level parameters remain costly to collect or prescribe manually, and thus these datasets remain much smaller in size than text or image datasets.
+In maximising the generalisation potential of a limited number of training environments, we hope DRED can reduce start-up costs associated with extending RL to new practical applications.